networknt/light-doc/content/en/tutorial/portal/view/wire-in-redux.md

 At this stage, we have wired in Redux to our application.
 We still need to update the components later to connect them with Redux store for states and actions.

-Let's check in the code to branch `ui-wire-in-redux` for this tutorial and in the next tutorial, we are going to [add masterial-ui][] to our application.
+Let's check in the code to branch `ui-wire-in-redux` for this tutorial and in the next tutorial, we are going to [add material-ui][] to our application.

 ```
 git checkout -b ui-wire-in-redux